-INPE 5045.
+CIAN 5045.
 ENVIRONMENT AND MANAGEMENT OF FARM ANIMALS.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: INPE 4005 or authorization of the Director of the Department.
+Prerequisite: INPE 4005 or CIAN 4005 or authorization of the Director of the Department.

 Study of the effects of the environment on the physiology and behavior of farm animals.
 Evaluation of management alternatives to minimize adverse environmental effects and to improve the productivity of livestock enterprises.